ashawkey/torch-ngp/readme.md

 * For the voxel pruning in ray marching kernels, this repo doesn't implement the multi-scale density grid (check the `mip` keyword), and only use one `128x128x128` grid for simplicity.
 Instead of updating the grid every 16 steps, we update it every epoch, which may lead to slower first few epochs if using `--cuda_ray`.

 # Update Logs
+* 2.21: add GUI for NeRF visualizing.
+    * With the GUI, I find the trained NeRF model is very noisy outside the seen region (unlike the original implementation)...
 * 2.20: cuda raymarching is finally stable now!
 * 2.15: add the official [tinycudann](https://github.com/NVlabs/tiny-cuda-nn) as an alternative backend.
 * 2.10: add cuda_ray, can train/infer faster, but performance is worse currently.